 Across the street from the Stellar’s Jay mural on East 4th Avenue west of Main Street, you will find a mural depicting four mermaids.
 They were painted by Lani Imre, Bronwyn Schuster, Amanda Smart and Tia Rambaran as part of the 2017 Vancouver Mural Festival.
 Ultimate female collaboration!
 This mural wraps around the wall, so be sure to turn the corner to see all the beautiful mermaids.

 This is the one mural on this list I don’t know the name of or who painted it.
 If you know, please tell me!
-I had not planned to visit this mural, but I spotted it while we were driving by one day and had to stop!
 This mural is gorgeous.
-It is on the corner of West Broadway and Yukon Street beside Menya Japanese Noodle.
+It is on the corner of West Broadway and Yukon Street on the side of Menya Japanese Noodle.
 I love the blues and pinks, and the birds are so cute!

 This place definitely lives up to its name.
 Fun Alley, on West 1st Street beside Buddha-Full Lower Lonsdale (106 West 1st St) in North Vancouver, is painted top to bottom in crazy bright colours and shapes.
 It was created in 2017 as part of North Vancouver’s public art program, Studio in the City.
-Apparently eight high school students were chosen to paint the mural, under the guidance of artists Lukas Kasper and Victoria Sieczka.
+Artists Lukas Kasper and Victoria Sieczka created the painting, along with eight high school students.

 As you can tell, so many of these murals were from previous Vancouver Mural Festivals.
 I think this is such a brilliant idea, to bring life and fun to the city.
 Vancouver had another mural festival this month, and I can’t wait to check out all the new murals!
 Which of these was your favourite??
 Do you have any unique photo spots in Vancouver that you love to go to?